AayushKShrivastava/notes-app/README.md

 This project uses a package called React-MDE.
 I added sync feature to this app so that the notes can be saved in the browser's local storage.
 I also added the note summary titles feature to it.
 Along with that, I also enabled the feature to move the modified notes to the top of the list.
 The delete note feature is also added by me.

 ## Technology and Tools Used
-Create-React-App environment, JavaSCript, CSS, and HTML.
+Create-React-App environment, JavaSCript, CSS, HTML, Netlify(Deployment).